-We met my cousin and his family for dinner at the Cactus Club Cafe – Coal Harbour, just a short walk from where we were staying during our visit, at the Coast Coal Harbour Hotel.
+We met my cousin and his family for dinner at the Cactus Club Cafe Coal Harbour in North Vancouver.
+It's just a short walk from where we were staying during our visit, at the Coast Coal Harbour Hotel.

 We started with some super spicy Chicken Wings ($13.50) and a plate of garlicky green beans.

 There's always the classic Chicken Tenders ($13.50) - panko-breaded chicken, sea salted fries, honey mustard dip.
 The breading is crispy and the chicken tastes fresh and delicious.
-My French fry connissours gave these fries a hearty seal of approval: they had just the right amount of crisp on the outside and just the right amount of potato per fry.
+My French fry connoisseurs gave these fries a hearty seal of approval: they had just the right amount of crisp on the outside and just the right amount of potato per fry.

 One of the kids enjoyed the Pesto Chicken Quesadilla ($11.75), which was a cheese quesadilla made with blended cheeses, basil pesto, sundried cranberries, honey lime dip and served on a bed of tortilla chip slices.